pivotal/docs-tap/tap-gui/plugins/app-live-view-springcloudgateway.hbs.md

 The API Authentications By Path page displays the total requests, number of successes, and forbidden and unsuccessful authentications grouped by the HTTP method and gateway route path.
-The page also displays the success rate for each of the routes.
+The page also displays the success rate for each route.

 ![API Authentications By Path Page in the UI.
 The table gives information including numbers for requests, successes, and forbidden errors.](images/api-authentications-by-path.png)